 Higher Education in California: New Goals for the Master Plan

-California’s Master Plan for Higher Education defined a strategy to meet the state’s needs in 1960—but today, California faces new challenges.
-By 2025, the state will have one million fewer college-educated workers than the economy will require, according to PPIC projections.
-Updating the Master Plan is crucial to closing this skills gap.
-This report proposes that the plan set explicit new goals in several key areas, including UC and CSU eligibility levels, community college transfers to four-year institutions, and college completion rates.
+California’s Master Plan for Higher Education turns 50 this April.
+The Master Plan defined a strategy to meet the state’s challenges in 1960—but today, California faces new problems.
+By 2025, the state will have 1 million fewer college-educated workers than the economy will require, according to PPIC projections.
+Hans Johnson will discuss how to update the Master Plan to successfully meet the challenges ahead.

 This study was conducted with funding from The William and Flora Hewett Foundation.
 Lunch will be provided and there is no charge to attend.
 Pre-registration is requested.

 Hans Johnson is an expert in immigration, migration, population issues and demographics, housing, education projections, and workforce skills.